-The Most Critical Business Performance Metrics To Monitor
+5 Critical Business Metrics To Monitor As a Business Owner

-Some KPIs are more important than others.
-If you focus on the wrong metrics, you’ll waste time.
-You might find yourself worrying about numbers that aren’t truly important in measuring your business’s success.
+Some KPIs are more important than others, and if you focus on the wrong metrics, you’ll waste time.

-Just knowing your KPIs isn’t enough.
-Business intelligence allows you to use raw KPI data to make effective decisions, which we’ll explain further in this post.
+Just knowing your KPIs isn’t enough; business intelligence allows you to use raw KPI data to make effective decisions, which we’ll explain further.

 Why KPIs and Business Performance Metrics Matter

-To put it simply, business metrics drive business growth.
-They allow you to focus on your goals when making business decisions.
+Essentially, business metrics drive business growth and enable you to focus on making the right business decisions.
 Plus, they help you understand whether those decisions were effective.

-A 2016 study found that 49 percent of small and medium businesses hadn’t identified any KPIs.
-Even the ones who weren’t tracking them regularly.
-The companies that did develop and track KPIs were 15 percent more likely to meet their growth goals.
+One study found that 49 percent of small and medium businesses hadn’t identified any KPIs, even those who weren’t tracking them regularly.
+The companies developing and tracking KPIs were 15 percent more likely to meet their growth goals.

 In addition, monitoring KPIs can help you avoid painful errors.
-For example, if an employee’s performance isn’t meeting expectations, you can address it with them.
-Bringing up the issue early on can help reduce the formation of bad habits.
+For example, if an employee’s performance isn’t meeting expectations, you can address it.
+Addressing the issue early on can help reduce the formation of bad habits while still maintaining your employee retention rate.
 It can also prevent lost revenue resulting from underperformance.

-If everyone on your team is informed of KPI goals, they’ll be motivated to meet them.
-Measuring KPIs provides an opportunity for rewarding employees who meet them.
-For those who don’t, you can focus on training and encouraging them.
+If your team is aware of KPI goals, they’ll be motivated to meet them.
+Measuring KPIs provides an opportunity to reward employees who meet them and provide training to those who don’t meet their goals.

-There are hundreds of potential performance metrics out there, but not all of them are relevant to your business.
-Moreover, non-essential measurements can be harmful to team morale.
+There are hundreds of potential performance metrics, but not all are relevant to your business.
+In addition, non-essential measurements can harm team morale or decrease productivity.

 1. Employee Performance

 There are several KPIs that can help you understand your employees’ performance.
-Some focus on your workforce as a whole, while others target individuals.
+Some focus on your workforce as a whole, while others target individual efforts.

 You can calculate revenue per employee by dividing your revenue by the total number of employees.
-Profit per employee is similar.
-Calculate it by dividing your profit by the total number of employees.
-Each of these KPIs will help you ensure your team isn’t costing more than they’re bringing in.
+Profit per employee is similar; calculate it by dividing your profit by the total number of employees.
+These KPIs will help you ensure that employing your sales team isn’t costing more than the revenue that they’re generating.

 Remember, raw data shouldn’t be the only factor in assessing an employee’s work.
-There are also qualitative aspects of employee performance, such as how they get along with their team.
-Ideally, you’ll address all these components when giving feedback.
+There are also qualitative aspects of employee performance, such as their attitude and willingness to learn.
+Ideally, you’ll address these components when giving feedback.

 2. Sales Revenues

-Sales revenue is the money your company earns from selling goods or services.
+Your business’s total sales revenue is the amount of money your company generates from selling goods or services.

-There are a few things to keep in mind when measuring sales revenue.
 Some small business owners focus exclusively on profits, which is understandable.
-Net profit is the money you can actually use after subtracting taxes, manufacturing costs, and other expenses.
+You can use net profit after subtracting taxes, manufacturing costs, and other expenses.
 However, it’s best to track both profit and revenue.

 Understanding your revenue can give you vital insights into your business.
 For example, you can determine if sales are higher during certain seasons or if customers buy more on certain days.

-You can calculate profitability, or your profit ratio, by dividing net income by sales revenue.
+You can calculate the profitability or profit ratio by dividing net income by sales revenue.
 This figure tells you how well your business converts sales into profits.
-If your profit ratio is low, you can look into improving it by reducing costs.
+If your profit ratio is low, you can improve it by reducing unnecessary costs.

 Unhappy customers are likely to tell nine to 15 other people about their experience.
-They are also likely to leave a negative online review.
-This can cause problems for your business, as 93 percent of consumers say reading an online review affected their buying decisions.
+They’re also likely to leave a negative online review, which can cause problems for your business, as 93 percent of consumers say reading an online review affects their buying decisions.

 There are several ways to look at customer satisfaction.
-First, you’ll want to consider customer experience (CX).
-CX is a way of measuring how people feel when they do business with you.
+First, you’ll want to consider customer experience (CX), which measures how people feel when spending money at your business.

-Are your employees friendly and responsive?
-Is it easy to make a purchase, and to get a refund, if necessary?
+Are your employees friendly and responsive when they receive customer inquiries?
+Is it easy to make a purchase and receive a refund if necessary?
 These factors determine your brand’s CX.